 Sign In

-Blizzard, is it you again?
-News of 700 billion won lawsuit filed against professional gaming league
+Blizzard again?
+News of a 700 billion won lawsuit against the professional gaming league

 Haebom